The 3 Types of Quality Risk Management Tools and What They Do Best

 Figure 1 – Overview of a typical QRM Process (ICH, 2023)

-As an initial phase of a QRM process, the subject matter experts (SMEs) must ensure a set of premises to guarantee an efficient risk assessment exercise, encompassing the correct description of the problem, its scope, and the goal of the risk assessment.
-This characterization will facilitate the selection of the most appropriate QRM tools from the set of structured and standardized tools that any organization should have available.
+As an initial phase of a QRM process, subject matter experts (SMEs) must ensure a clear set of premises to guarantee an efficient risk assessment exercise, including the correct description of the problem, its scope, and the goal of the risk assessment.
+This characterization facilitates selection of the most appropriate QRM tools from the set of structured and standardized tools that any organization should have available.

 This post divides these risk management tools into three categories, highlighting the benefits and limitations of each QRM strategy and providing suggestions for their ideal application: